How to Make a Cloth Ball

 - Wrap the cloth ball pieces over the polyfill, matching up circle markings to dash markings.
-Looking at the above assembly images, the round ends of the green piece match up to the straight centers of the pink piece.
-Likewise, the round ends of the pink piece match up to the straight centers of the green piece.
+Looking at the above assembly images, the round ends of the green piece match up with the straight centers of the pink piece.
+Likewise, the round ends of the pink piece match up with the straight centers of the green piece.

 Sew and Finish Cloth Ball

 - Thread a long length of embroidery thread onto a large-eyed needle.
 Knot one end.
 Stitch seam using an overhand stitch, about 1/4" in from each edge.
-Pull thread so that fabric edges abutt snugly.
+Pull the thread so that the fabric edges about snugly.
 Continue stitching until the seam is fully stitched.
-Hide any knots on the inside of the fabric where it won't show.
+Hide any knots on the inside of the fabric where they won't show.

 - Once the ball is stitched, and all pins removed, shape the ball with your hands so that it is more evenly round.

 KA Hanna (author) from America's Finest City on January 13, 2019:

 Thanks Sallie!
 Sounds like a great idea!

 This pattern also makes a great balloon ball for indoor use.
 Just add a buttonhole to one end of either pattern piece to enable the balloon to be inserted.
 Once inserted blow up the balloon, tie off, and tuck into ball.

 KA Hanna (author) from America's Finest City on September 20, 2018:

 Thanks for your comment, Terri!
 Glad to hear your snowballs came out well!